ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 #### required Keyword

-- `required` an array that contains which properties must be set, the `RequiredValidator` treats empty/false values as `invalid`! ✔
+- `required` an array that contains which properties must be set, the `requiredValidator` treats empty/false values as `invalid`! ✔
     - invalid are:
         - `array` with a length of `0`, e.g. `[]`, `List([])`
         - `object` where the keys array has a length of `0`, e.g. `{}`, `Map({})`